-Site of action of ChABC: There is abundant literature on the use of ChABC in the spinal cord or in the cerebrospinal fluid in presence of spinal damage; however it was not clear whether a cortical ChABC treatment could be beneficial in stroke models.
-Recently, it was shown that spinal delivery of ChABC promotes functional recovery in aged rats (Soleman et al 2012).
-Furthermore, intracerebral infusion of ChABC in medial cerebral artery occlusion rat model, resulting in a large lesion involving cortical and subcortical structures, also promoted functional amelioration (Hill et al 2012).
-Our study demonstrates that ChABC treatment limited to cortical perilesional areas is sufficient for functional recovery and creates a permissive environment for training induced synaptic reorganization.
+Site of Action of ChABC

+There is abundant literature on the use of ChABC in the spinal cord or in the cerebrospinal fluid in presence of spinal damage; however it was not clear whether a cortical ChABC treatment could be beneficial in stroke models.
+Recently, it was shown that spinal delivery of ChABC promotes functional recovery in aged rats (Soleman et al. 2012).
+Furthermore, intracerebral infusion of ChABC in medial cerebral artery occlusion rat model, resulting in a large lesion involving cortical and subcortical structures, also promoted functional amelioration (Hill et al. 2012).
+Our study demonstrates that ChABC treatment limited to cortical perilesional areas is sufficient for functional recovery and creates a permissive environment for traininginduced synaptic reorganization.

 An obvious target of our ChABC treatment is cortical connectivity.
-This possibility is strengthened by the plastic rewiring observed using presynaptic puncta staining in the perilesional areas of trained, ChABC treated rats.
-Intriguingly, an enhancement of puncta density was present in vGLUT2 positive and not in vGLUT1 or vGAT positive terminals. vGLUT2 is thought be present prominently on thalamic terminals present in cortical tissue (Fattorini et al 2009; Kaneko & Fujiyama 2002), the mechanisms involving this population in the effect of ChABC are still to be elucidated.
-Furthermore, lack of alteration of puncta density should be interpreted cautiously because vGLUT1 and vGAT positive terminals could still participate to the plasticity process by changing their strength, localization, and postsynaptic partner.
+This possibility is strengthened by the plastic rewiring observed using presynaptic puncta staining in the perilesional areas of trained, ChABC-treated rats.
+Intriguingly, an enhancement of puncta density was present in vGLUT2-positive and not in vGLUT1 or vGAT-positive terminals. vGLUT2 is thought be present prominently on thalamic terminals present in cortical tissue (Kaneko and Fujiyama 2002; Fattorini et al. 2009), the mechanisms control and in ChABC-treated rats, only the Les area significantly differed from the other areas (1-way RM ANOVA P < 0.01; Holm-Sidak post hoc test P < 0.05).
+The Pen area of controls and ChABC rats were not significantly different (t-test, P = 0.64). indicates P < 0.05 with respect to the other groups within the same treatment.
+(D) Representative maximum projection images of vGLUT2 staining in control and ChABC-treated rats with and without SRT training.
+Calibration bar 15 μm.
+E. vGLUT2 puncta density in GFP-labeled thalamic fibers (N = 37 axons) is significantly higher than vGLUT1 puncta density (N = 35; t-test, P < 0.001).
+Left: picture of a GFP-positive fiber carrying vGLUT2-positive puncta.
+Calibration bar 6 μm.

+involving this population in the effect of ChABC are still to be elucidated.
+Furthermore, lack of alteration of puncta density should be interpreted cautiously because vGLUT1 and vGAT-positive terminals could still participate to the plasticity process by changing their strength, localization, and postsynaptic partner.

 Plasticity of cortical connectivity and enhanced glutamatergic input could preserve firing of descending neurons promoting plastic changes occurring also subcortically.
-Indeed, spared cortical descending fibres may strengthen their synaptic efficacy on those spinal neurons deprived of innervation.
-Lesioned spinal axons can sprout into denervated spinal domains; moreover enhancement of this sprouting is associated with better behavioural recovery from stroke effects

-(Lee et al 2004).
-Recently, lentivirus mediated gene expression of bacterial ChABC in the motor cortex was found to enhance sprouting of lesioned corticospinal neurons (Zhao et al 2011).
-This effect could be mediated by the transport of ChABC into the spinal cord along axons of transduced corticospinal neurons as shown by the presence of digested CSPG stubs (Zhao et al 2011).
+Indeed, spared cortical descending fibers may strengthen their synaptic efficacy on those spinal neurons deprived of innervation.
+Lesioned spinal axons can sprout into denervated spinal domains; moreover, enhancement of this sprouting is associated with better behavioral recovery from stroke effects (Lee et al. 2004).
+Recently, lentivirus mediated gene expression of bacterial ChABC in the motor cortex was found to enhance sprouting of lesioned corticospinal neurons (Zhao et al. 2011).
+This effect could be mediated by the transport of ChABC into the spinal cord along axons of transduced corticospinal neurons as shown by the presence of digested CSPG stubs (Zhao et al. 2011).